jacobb2864/sep11-freedom-project-blog/entries/entry02.md

 		this.height = data.length;
 		this.width = data[0].length;}

-       ### for winnter break goal i wanna do better at the things i like for example coding with impact and improviing my skills in other activities i enjoy doing like creating stuff in unity and blender  like making 3d models (will put an image of what im talking about for unity when i get home)
+       And for winnter break goal i wanna do better at the things i like for example coding with impact and improviing my skills in other activities i enjoy doing like creating stuff in unity and blender  like making 3d models (will put an image of what im talking about for unity when i get home)

 [Previous](entry01.md) | [Next](entry03.md)